Find Minnesota Demolition Contractors

-Have your property inspected, and notify the right people before demolition.
+Before demolition, have your property inspected and notify the right people.

 In Minnesota, under the requirements set forth by the Minnesota Pollution Control Agency (MPCA), all structures in Minnesota regulated under the Federal National Emission Standard for Hazardous Air Pollutants (NESHAP) for asbestos must be inspected for hazardous materials prior to any demolition or renovation work.
 This applies to all structures—residential, agricultural, commercial, governmental, and industrial.

 In addition to these requirements, certain buildings built before 1978 may also be subject to federal requirements under the Renovation, Repair, and Painting Rule (RRP) of the U.S. Environmental Protection Agency (EPA).

 If you are planning to renovate, demolish, or burn a structure (for a legitimate fire training exercise) regulated under NESHAP, notify the MPCA at least ten business days prior to the start of the work.